zanussbaum/zanussbaum.github.io/_pages/about.md

 I have also participated in open-source/open-community research groups with [ML Collective](https://mlcollective.org/) and [OpenBioML](https://www.openbioml.org/).

-In a past life, I was a (mediocre) Divsion 1 Baseball Player at Davidson College (yes, Steph Curry's Davidson).
+In a past life, I was a Divsion 1 Baseball Player at Davidson College (yes, Steph Curry's Davidson).